-5.3.2 An MCC shall be capable of receiving and processing from other MCCs the number of alert messages as determined by a forecast of the volume of alert traffic.
-The forecast shall take into account:
+5.3.2 The number of alert messages that an MCC shall be capable of receiving and processing from other MCCs is determined by a forecast of the volume of alert traffic.
+This forecast takes into account:

-- a. the actual and forecast volumes of regional beacon populations; - b. the actual and forecast volumes of the global beacon population; and - c. the data distribution procedures outlined in the "Cospas-Sarsat Data Distribution Plan" (C/S A.001).
+- the actual and forecast volumes of regional beacon populations, - the actual and forecast volumes of the global beacon population, - the data distribution procedures outlined in the "Cospas-Sarsat Data Distribution Plan" (C/S A.001).